Calhoun Aquatic Center opens doors for firefighters' training

-As a part of one of their many projects, the Calhoun Aquatic Center hosted both Gordon County and Calhoun fire departments as they partnered together to train rookie firefighters for their diving certifications on Monday.
+CALHOUN — As a part of one of their many projects, the Calhoun Aquatic Center hosted both Gordon County and Calhoun fire departments as they partnered together to train rookie firefighters for their diving certifications.

 “We don’t want it to be their first time in a real-life situation,” said Gordon County training officer Nathan Saylors.
 “If they’re at a house and fall into a small pond or swimming pool or anything like that, they need to know how they can save themselves and get out.”